codex-storage/nim-codex/library/README.md

-# Codex Library
+# Logos Storage Library

-Codex exposes a C binding that serves as a stable contract, making it straightforward to integrate Codex into other languages such as Go.
+Logos Storage exposes a C binding that serves as a stable contract, making it straightforward to integrate Logos Storage into other languages such as Go.

 The implementation was inspired by [nim-library-template](https://github.com/logos-co/nim-library-template)
 and by the [nwaku](https://github.com/waku-org/nwaku/tree/master/library) library.